-Ampleon has released the first of a family of RF power devices based upon its Advanced Rugged Technology (ART) derivative of the proven 9th generation high voltage LDMOS process technology.
-The process has been developed to enable the implementation of extremely rugged transistors with operating voltages of up to 65 V.
+Ampleon has released the first of a family of LDMOS RF power devices based upon its Advanced Rugged Technology (ART), a derivative of its proven ninth-generation high voltage LDMOS process.
+ART was developed to enable extremely rugged transistors with operating voltages up to 65 V and high breakdown.

 The first product to use the process, the ART2K0FE, is a 2 kW transistor covering DC to 650 MHz and assembled in an air-cavity ceramic package.
 Ampleon also offers a lower thermal resistance, over-molded plastic version, the ART2K0PE.

 Designed to withstand the harshest conditions found in industrial, scientific and medical applications — driving high-power CO2 lasers, plasma generators and some MRI systems — the ART2K0FE can handle VSWR mismatches of 65:1 at 65 V.